| 03 2003 What is the Meaning of Autonomy Today?Franco Berardi Bifo Subjectivation,

 responded with the flexibilisation and the fractalisation

+of labour.
 The autonomy movement

 in the 70s triggered a dangerous process, a process